Septra DS (Oral)Pronunciation

 - Malnutrition state (nutrition disorder)—Use with caution.
 May have an increased chance of serious side effects.

-- Anemia, megaloblastic (caused by not enough folic acid) or
+- Anemia, megaloblastic (caused by low levels of folic acid in the body) or

 - Drug-induced thrombocytopenia (low platelets in the blood) after using this medicine or